Trabrak/chess_rust/README.md

 # chess_rust

 ## Description
-Chess game in Rust, in order to pratice Rust development.
+Chess game in Rust, in order to practice Rust development.